Stebbins Cold Canyon - April '25

 The hikers today were Maryam, Max, Donna, Cynthia, Marcia, Ellen, Frank, Rick, Jean, and me.

-After spending some time on a progressively steep ascent, most of us turned back, while Marcia & Ellen kept going.
+After spending some time on a progressively steep ascent, most of us turned back, short of the junction, while Marcia & Ellen kept going.

-We headed downhill, diverting on a side trail leading to a shady spot, with an old building foundation, right on the creek, a great place for lunch.
-The audio was light breezes in the Cottonwoods overhead plus many bird calls.
+We headed downhill, diverting onto a side trail leading to a shady spot, with an old building foundation, right on the creek, a great place for lunch.
+There were light breezes in overhead Cottonwoods and many bird calls.

 On the way back -

-Most of us walked almost 4 miles round trip, with about 800 ft. of gain, and, we were up & down numerous well-constructed stairways at times, some with big steps.
+Most of us walked about 4 miles round trip, with about 800 ft. of gain, and, we were up & down numerous well-constructed stairways at times, some with big steps.

-There were technical aspects, like having to cross Putah Creek a few times, using boulders & stepping stones.
+There were technical aspects, like having to cross Putah Creek a few times, using boulders & stepping stones and walking sticks.
+I lost my balance for a few seconds and got a tree branch scrape, but had a first aid kit out quickly.
+It was 'a bit of a mess'.

 return to index

-Postscript - Eight of us drove into Winters on the return drive, to have a snack at the Putah Creek Cafe, in the center of town.
-We shared the same meal as last time, one serving of corn pie plus a roasted veggie/feta pizza, along with sweet potato fries, and beers, well, or coffee & nice-looking bakery pie for M&M.
+Postscript - On the return drive, eight of us drove into Winters to have a snack at the Putah Creek Cafe, in the center of town.
+We shared a meal of one serving of corn pie, plus a roasted veggie/feta pizza, along with sweet potato fries, and beers, well, or coffee & nice-looking bakery pie for M&M.

-Arriving here at 2:30 pm on a Tuesday was an ideal for finding great service & quick delivery; pizzas here take only ten minutes !
+Arriving here at 2:30 pm on a Tuesday was ideal for great service & quick delivery; pizzas here take only ten minutes !

 return to index